 The Fitness Savings Account currently has the following APY/step tiers:

-The bank has another account, the Senior Fitness Savings Account, for those who are at least 65 years of age.
+The Senior Fitness Savings Account is for those who are at least 65 years of age.
 This account has lower step requirements to qualify for the interest rates:

 Here’s a summary of the basic features of the Fitness Savings Account.
 These features apply to both the Fitness Savings Account and the Senior Fitness Savings Account.

 - $100 minimum to open, to earn interest, and to avoid a $10 maintenance fee.